rixx/books.rixx.de/data/reviews/patrick-rothfuss/the-wise-mans-fear/index.md

 with Felurian, and finally learns the arts (Ketan) of the Adem before returning to the University.
 Sadly, while a bunch of things happen, few seem to have any consequences.

 I liked that Kvothe seems to learn from his story and his mistakes.
-While some of his capabilities are still a bit Mary-Sue-ish for my tastes, he's by no means perfect and both the storytelling and the story itself reflect this.
+While some of his capabilities are still too Mary-Sue-ish, he's not perfect and both the storytelling and the story itself reflect this.
 I liked the different culture of the Adem and its discussion.
 I'm intrigued by Elodin.
 I'm also tremendously irritated by the writing of the female cast, because it really drives home how much of a male nerd power fantasy this is.
 I picked up on that part during The Wise Man's Fear, but I didn't notice the female characters then.